nirajregar7-cmd/sanwarapp/replit.md

 The database design supports multi-tenancy through owner-based data isolation, includes session storage for authentication, and now supports advanced features like staff management, referral programs, and wallet systems with full transaction tracking.

 ### Authentication System
-Authentication is implemented using Replit's OpenID Connect (OIDC) provider with Passport.js for session management.
+Authentication is implemented using traditional email/password authentication with bcrypt for secure password hashing and JWT tokens for session management.
 The system uses express-session with PostgreSQL session storage for persistent login state.
+Users can sign up by choosing their role (customer or salon owner) and login with their email and password.
 User roles are differentiated at the application level with "customer" and "salon_owner" types, enabling role-based access control throughout the application.

 ### File Storage and Media Management
 The application integrates with Google Cloud Storage for media uploads, using Replit's sidecar authentication for secure access.
 File uploads are handled through Uppy.js, providing a modern file upload interface with progress tracking and preview capabilities.
 The system includes an Access Control List (ACL) mechanism for fine-grained permission management on uploaded files, allowing for private media access based on user relationships.